The Alkaline Water Company Inc. (WTER) Just Got Our Attention

 Is It Worth Investing in The Alkaline Water Company Inc. (NASDAQ :WTER) Right Now?

-Plus, the 36-month beta value for WTER is at 2.98.
-Opinions of the stock are interesting as 3 analysts out of 3 who provided ratings for The Alkaline Water Company Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $3.42.
-WTER currently public float of 58.63M and currently shorts hold a 3.84% ratio of that float.
-Today, the average trading volume of WTER was 1.31M shares.
+WTER currently public float of 58.63M and currently shorts hold a 3.96% ratio of that float.
+Today, the average trading volume of WTER was 1.34M shares.

 WTER’s Market Performance